Working with your Customs broker and CARM

 What should you do now?

-When CARM’s Release 1 goes live, 280-300,000 importers and trade chain partners will all need to be registered in the CCP.
+In preparation for CARM Release 2, 280-300,000 importers and trade chain partners will all need to be registered in the CCP.
 Obtaining surety bonds will likely take 3-6 weeks to process.
-These steps should be handled early—the perfect time is between Releases 1 and 2.
+These steps should be handled early.

-Between now and Release 1’s launch in early 2021?
+Between now and CARM's full launch in 2022?
 Think about it.
 Talk to your broker.
 Work through the processes and potential issues.
 Work through the process release by release and take your time—don’t leave it to the last minute.

 Our Customs team here at Cole is ready to help.